Vibrant colors and ease of maintenence are what make croton a great houseplant. Know everything about Croton Plant Care Indoors and more!

 It is best done with stem cuttings.

-- Take 6-8 inches of cutting from an actively growing branch by making a cut at a 45-degree angle, just above a node.
+- Take 6-8 inches of cutting from an actively growing branch by cutting at a 45-degree angle, just above a node.
 Remove all the bottom leaves, keeping the top ones intact.

 - Dip the end in a rooting hormone and plant it in a pot filled with a quality potting mix.
 Water well and cover the cutting with a plastic bag.
 Place the container in a warm place at 60-80 F or 15-26 C.

 - With suitable soil, temperature, water, and light conditions, the plant will grow roots in 25-30 days.
-You can transplant it in a larger container.
+You can transplant it into a larger container.

 - Once the plant reaches maturity, the foliage will grow brighter and colorful.